-Comprised of millions of websites that agree to show Google text, image and video ads, the Display Network emphasizes target audiences and demographics more heavily than keywords and, according to Google, allows you to “reach customers while they’re browsing online.”
+Made up of millions of websites that agree to show Google text, image, and video ads, the Display Network emphasizes target audiences and demographics more heavily than keywords and, according to Google, allows you to “reach customers while they’re browsing online.”
 (See video)

 Google makes it very easy for even new users to combine the key features of both networks, while providing controls that enable you to schedule ads to run at certain times, in certain geographical areas or on certain websites.

 You probably already have some experience with remarketing.
 Example: You visit a local college website and browse a page describing its MBA program.
 Later you notice an ad touting the same college’s MBA program on a different website or on a social media platform such as Facebook.